 - 6.5.1.1 Capital expenditure involves acquiring or enhancing fixed assets with a long-term value to the authority, such as land, buildings and major items of plant and equipment or vehicles.
-Capital assets shape the way services are delivered for the long-term and create financial commitments for the future in the form of financing costs and revenue running costs. - 6.5.1.2 The financing capacity of the authority is governed by the Prudential Code.
-This means that capital expenditure should form part of an investment strategy, be affordable and should be carefully prioritised in order to maximise the benefit of scarce resources.
+Capital assets shape the way services are delivered for the long-term and create financial commitments for the future in the form of financing costs and revenue running costs. - 6.5.1.2 The Government places strict controls on the financing capacity of the authority.
+This means that capital expenditure should form part of an investment strategy and should be carefully prioritised in order to maximise the benefit of scarce resources.

-- 6.5.2.1 The key controls for capital programmes are: - specific approval by the full Council of the programme for capital expenditure; - where it has been decided that a Project Board will be established; a scheme and estimate, including project initiation document, progress targets and associated revenue expenditure are prepared for each major capital project, for approval by the Executive via the Project Board - following on from the point above, the Chief Executive will appoint, or recommend to Cabinet as appropriate, the Project Board and Project Executive at the start up of a new project.
-Councillors may be appointed to the Project Board depending upon the risk and/or profile of the project, as agreed with the Leader of the Council.
-The Project Executive then has responsibility for appointing any additional members of the Project Board.
-The requirement for a Project Board and the level of seniority of the Project Manager will depend upon the project categorisation.
-Major capital projects should follow the guidelines in the NHDC project Management Framework on the Council's intranet - approval by the Executive where capital schemes are to be financed from the revenue budget, up to a specified amount, and subject to the approval of full council where the expenditure exceeds this amount; - proposals for improvements and alterations to any asset must be with the prior agreement of the Head of Finance, Performance and Asset Management and S MT - schedules for individual schemes within the overall budget approved by full Council must be submitted to the Cabinet for approval (for example, minor works), or under other arrangements approved by the Full Council; - accountability for each proposal is accepted by a named manager; and - monitoring of progress in conjunction with expenditure and comparison with approved budget.
+6.5.2.1 The key controls for capital programmes are:

+- specific approval by the full council of the programme for capital expenditure; - a scheme and estimate, including project initiation document, progress targets and associated revenue expenditure are prepared for each capital project, for approval by the executive via the Project Steering Group; - approval by the executive where capital schemes are to be financed from the revenue budget, up to a specified amount, and subject to the approval of full council where the expenditure exceeds this amount; - proposals for improvements and alterations to buildings must be approved by the Head Finance, Performance and Asset Management and Corporate Management Team - schedules for individual schemes within the overall budget approved by full council must be submitted to the executive for approval (for example, minor works), or under other arrangements approved by the full council; - the development and implementation of the asset management plan; - accountability for each proposal is accepted by a named manager; and - monitoring of progress in conjunction with expenditure and comparison with approved budget.